sfra/janf2/README.md

 ```
 node run.js dev
 ```
 to obtain server and browser reload after the project is changed.
+However, remember to put config.json file into the parent folder or change the path on run.js file.

 ## Model
 Model is in a very basic form.
 It supports MySql and Postgresql databases so far.